Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: Introduction

 Recently, a new heuristic approach has emerged.
-A simple SU(2) static solution was proposed in \cite{Zhou2025}, featuring a spin vector potential $\vec{A} \propto \frac{\vec{r}\times\vec{S}}{r^2}$ and a Coulomb-type scalar potential $\varphi \propto \frac{1}{r}$.
-Remarkably, this solution satisfies the Yang-Mills equations only when a specific quantization condition on the coupling constants holds.
+A simple SU(2) static solution was proposed in \cite{Zhou2025}, featuring a spin vector potential $\vec{A} \propto (\vec{r}\times\vec{S})/{r^2}$ and a Coulomb-type scalar potential $\varphi \propto {1}/{r}$.
+Remarkably, this solution satisfies the YM equations only when a specific quantization condition on the coupling constants holds.
 The form of this vector potential closely resembles that obtained by a \emph{vector potential extraction approach} (VPEA) introduced for the Abelian case in \cite{Chen2025}.
-The VPEA starts from an angular momentum operator $\vec{L}=\vec{\ell}+\vec{G}$ and imposes the standard angular momentum algebra $\vec{L}\times\vec{L}={\rm i} \hbar\vec{L}$ (with $\vec{\ell}=\vec{r}\times \vec{p}$).
+The VPEA starts from an angular momentum operator $\vec{L}=\vec{\ell}+\vec{G}$ and imposes the standard angular momentum algebra $\vec{L}\times\vec{L}={\rm i} \hbar\vec{L}$ (with $\vec{\ell}=\vec{r}\times \vec{p}$ being the orbital angular momentum operator).
 It has successfully reproduced several well-known U(1) gauge potentials, including those for the Aharonov-Bohm effect \cite{2005QParadox}, uniform magnetic fields \cite{1999Jackson}, and the Dirac monopole \cite{Dirac1931,WuYang1975,WuYang1976}.

 In the non-Abelian case, the VPEA naturally leads to a spin-dependent gauge potential, but the question arises: What is its most general form?
 In this work, we generalize the VPEA to its most general form by allowing an arbitrary linear combination of the three independent spin-dependent vectors that can appear in the operator $\vec{G}$: